quinnanya/dlcl204/portuguese/pos_portuguese.md

 ### Portuguese POS tags
 The full set of [Universal Dependencies tags](https://universaldependencies.org/u/pos/) is available here.
+Unfortunately, there isn't currently a page with Portuguese-specific documentation.

 ## 2. Prepare your text